robbiemu/llama-gguf-optimize/on_kl-divergence-optimization.md

 Through our analysis, we focused on these three metrics, as lower values across them indicate a quantized model that more accurately reflects the original, minimizing significant divergence and stabilizing general output quality.

-### Data Analysis: Comparing Context Sizes to Determine the Native Context
+### Data Analysis: Comparing Alternate Context Sizes to the Native Context

 With these metrics in mind, we assessed KL-divergence results across the four context sizes to pinpoint the context with the lowest scores, thus identifying the native context.
 Below are the key values for each context size, with the **4096 context size used as the basis for comparison** since it demonstrated the lowest KL-divergence across all metrics: